ArastunM/PyChess/README.md

 # PyChess
 Basic Chess app developed using Python.
 The Project primarily makes use of the Python Kivy package for the GUI.

-It provides a 2-player Chess interface as well as a Training mode to improve mouse movement/click speed.
+It provides a 2-player Chess
+interface as well as a Training mode to improve mouse movement and click speed.

 ## Prerequisites
 [Python version 3.8](https://www.python.org/downloads/release/python-380/)